-Accepted name: acrocylindropepsin

-Reaction: Preference for hydrophobic residues at P1 and P1'.
-Action on the B chain of insulin is generally similar to that of pepsin A, but it also cleaves Leu-Cys(SO3H), Glu-Arg and Asn-Gln, although not Gln-His dase family A1 (pepsin A family).
+Accepted name: acrocylindropepsin Reaction: Preference for hydrophobic residues at P1 and P1'.
+Action on the B chain of insulin is generally simi- lar to that of pepsin A, but it also cleaves $\text{Leu}^6$ + Cys(SO3H), Glu + Arg and Asn + Gln, although not Gln -His Other name(s): Acrocylindrium proteinase; Acrocylindrium acid proteinase Comments: From the imperfect fungus Acrocylindrium sp.
+Has a very low pH optimum on casein of 2.0.
+In pepti- dase family A1 (pepsin A family).
+References: [3154, 1294, 2979]